 AWS Architecture is comprised of infrastructure as service components and other managed services such as RDS or relational database services.
-The major component of AWS architecture is the elastic compute instances that are popularly known as EC2 instances, which are the virtual machines that can be created and use for several business cases.
-These instances are configurable and can be managed dynamically for the on-demand scalability through the elastic load balancing feature.
-There are storage components such as S3 buckets and Elastic block stores, or EBS is associated with the EC2 Instances.
+The major component of AWS architecture is the elastic compute instances, popularly known as EC2 instances, which are the virtual machines that can be created and used for several business cases.
+These instances are configurable and can be managed dynamically for on-demand scalability through the elastic load balancing feature.
+In addition, there are storage components such as S3 buckets and Elastic block stores, or EBS is associated with the EC2 Instances.
 AWS Architecture provisions certain network and security features such as IAM roles and policies are part of its architectural framework.
-AWS architecture is evolving with enhanced features and services, which makes the AWS is the leading cloud service provider to the industries.
+AWS architecture is evolving with enhanced features and services, making AWS the leading cloud service provider to the industries.

 Understanding the AWS Architecture

 This is the basic structure of the Amazon Elastic Compute Cloud architecture.
 As per requirement, virtual machines of different configurations could be used with the help of the EC2 instance.
 Pricing options, individual server mapping could be done using it.

 To improve the efficiency of the server and the application, over the web servers, the software or the hardware load is shared using a technique known as Load Balancing.
 In traditional web application architectures, the common network appliance which is used is the Hardware load balancer.
 The AWS architecture provides the Elastic Load Balancing service, where across multiple available sources, the traffic is distributed to the EC2 instances.
 Also, from the load-balancing rotation, the Amazon EC2 hosts are dynamically added or removed.
 Therefore, the load balancing capacity could be dynamically grown and shrink by the Elastic Load Balancing.
 The traffic demands would be adjusted henceforth, and the sticky sessions would address the advanced routing needs.

 AWS Service Delivery